 “My mind can reframe anything, and it does automatically, without me even trying.
 Yes, I was fired from my job and that’s bad, but I didn’t like that work anyway and look at all the other options I have now.”

-Tools for Compassion If You Have Type Sevens in Your Life
+Tools for Compassion If You Have Enneagram Type 7s in Your Life

 1) Recognize that staying with negative emotions is extremely difficult for them.